sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 It helps contribute to the greater good by sharing knowledge and to ensure durability of investments done with our citizens money.

+This is more of a duty as a government to share with society the work that has been done in the course of its mandate.
+Transparency, trust, open collaboration.

 ### Build a world class public service

 Open standards and OSS are about co-creation and building public services that connect seamlessly across organisational silos and borders.
-That is why it is a component in most of the actions in the ISA2 programme.
+That is why it is a component in most of the actions in the [ISA2](https://ec.europa.eu/isa2/isa2_en) programme.
 Building a responsible open Canada is something we can only do ourselves and the best way is to do it together.

 A [Study on OSS governance at the European Commission](https://op.europa.eu/en/publication-detail/-/publication/1aa67278-5464-11ea-aece-01aa75ed71a1) shows that their OSS strategy is in line with the best practices from public services and private companies.